Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 - The method builds an instance of the IConfidentialClientApplication using the new [builder pattern introduced by MSAL v3.X](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-Applications).

-- `MSALSessMSALPerUserMemoryTokenCacheionCache` is a sample implementation of a custom MSAL token cache, which saves tokens in a [MemoryCache](https://docs.microsoft.com/en-us/dotnet/framework/performance/caching-in-net-framework-applications) instance shared across the web app.
+- `MSALPerUserMemoryTokenCache` is a sample implementation of a custom MSAL token cache, which saves tokens in a [MemoryCache](https://docs.microsoft.com/en-us/dotnet/framework/performance/caching-in-net-framework-applications) instance shared across the web app.
 In a real-life application, you would likely want to save tokens in a long lived store instead, so that you don't need to retrieve new ones more often than necessary.

 ### Using access tokens in the app, handling token expiration